rstudio/keras3/man-src/layer_string_lookup/3-rendered.md

 @param vocabulary_dtype The dtype of the vocabulary terms, for example
     `"int64"` or `"int32"`.
 Defaults to `"int64"`.
 @param idf_weights Only valid when `output_mode` is `"tf_idf"`.
-    A tuple, list, 1D NumPy array, or 1D tensor or the same length as the vocabulary, containing the floating point inverse document frequency weights, which will be multiplied by per sample term counts for the final TF-IDF weight.
+    A list, list, 1D NumPy array, or 1D tensor or the same length as the vocabulary, containing the floating point inverse document frequency weights, which will be multiplied by per sample term counts for the final TF-IDF weight.
     If the `vocabulary` argument is set, and `output_mode` is `"tf_idf"`, this argument must be supplied.
 @param invert Only valid when `output_mode` is `"int"`.
-    If `True`, this layer will map indices to vocabulary items instead of mapping vocabulary items to indices.
+    If `TRUE`, this layer will map indices to vocabulary items instead of mapping vocabulary items to indices.
-    Defaults to `False`.
+    Defaults to `FALSE`.
 @param output_mode Specification for the output of the layer.
 Values can be
     `"int"`, `"one_hot"`, `"multi_hot"`, `"count"`, or `"tf_idf"`
     configuring the layer as follows: